 StepUp! training provides a framework explaining the bystander effect, reviews relevant research and teaches skills for intervening successfully using the 5 Decision Making Steps, the 5 Ds and the S.E.E.K Model (Safe; Early; Effective; Kind).
 Teaching people about the barriers to helping as well as strategies, skills and the determinants of prosocial behavior makes them more likely to help in the future.

-Check in with the person being harmed or the person doing the harm.
-Always put your safety first and be as non confrontational as possible.
+Check in with the person being harmed or the person causing harm.
+Always prioritize your own safety and aim to be calm and non-confrontational.

 Examples: